AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

        bash ~/Downloads/rapidminer-studio/RapidMiner-Studio.sh
        ```

-###Radoop

-<a href="https://docs.rapidminer.com/latest/radoop/" target="_blank">Radoop</a> is an extension of RapidMiner that allows you to make use of Hadoop ecosystem.
-RapidMiner is explained below.
-Radoop allows us to deal with big data and distributed application.
-You would need to have a Hadoop ready cluster in order to use it.
-The easiest way is to install a <a href="https://www.cloudera.com/downloads/hortonworks-sandbox.html" target="_blank">Horton sandbox</a> and connect RapidMiner to it for big data and distributed application.

-For more information on using Radoop, watch this video on YouTube: <a href="https://www.youtube.com/watch?v=DkBXB6-mE38" target="_blank">Introducing Radoop: RapidMiner</a>.

-###Hadoop ecosystem

-To deal with big data later in the module, it will be useful to have the same environment that businesses normally use to process big data.

-This is the Hadoop ecosystem.
-Although Hadoop requires a commodity hardware, which can be provided via virtual machines, running multiple virtual machines inside your PC and processing a big dataset might be challenging.

-Therefore, in order to mimic the producers and constraints that are normally faced in business scenarios, you will deal with a reasonably sized dataset that is big in the context of capabilities of average machines.
-You will need an 8 GB RAM and 10GB disk space, if you do not have this then you may need to use a cloud-based or remotely accessed machine.
-For more information about Hadoop see the tutorial in LinkedIn.
-You will not be required to be familiar with all the Hadoop ecosystem, you will just make use of its infrastructure to process and analyse some data.
-This will be easily done by using the Hortonworks Sandbox.

-The basics about MapReduce as a distributed programming paradigm will be explored in Unit5.
-Some of the most well-known Hadoop tools include HDFS, Yarn, MapReduce, Hive and Spark.
-More information on these tools is available by selecting this link: <a href="https://databricks.com/glossary/hadoop-ecosystem" target="_blank">Databricks: Hadoop Ecosystem</a>.

-###Hortonworks sandbox

-To run Hadoop ecosystem alongside of RapidMiner you need to setup a Hortonworks sandbox.
-Basically, it is a virtual machine that has the Hadoop ecosystem readily set up and available.

-To learn more about Hortonworks Sandbox, watch this video from Hadoop on YouTube: <a href="https://www.youtube.com/watch?v=H0KXnfE9Z9s" target="_blank">Hadoop Tutorial: Introduction to Hortonworks Sandbox</a>.

 ##Data pipeline and mining process (CRISP, ETL)

 **This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in Figure 1.3 below.**